A Guide To Buying A House With An LLC

 What Are The Disadvantages Of Buying A House With An LLC?

 You should also remember that there are significant disadvantages to buying a property through an LLC before you take this route.
-Consider the cost, ongoing costs, difficulty getting a mortgage, preferential capital gains treatment and a few other disadvantages, which we'll go over in detail.
+Consider the initial and ongoing costs, difficulty getting a mortgage, lack of preferential capital gains treatment and a few other disadvantages, which we'll go over in detail.

 Once you get your LLC up and running, you may pay special minimum annual LLC taxes, annual report fees, registered agent fees and business license renewal fees.

-Make sure you get good legal advice when you form your LLC – you don't want to take the DIY approach with this.
+Make sure you get good legal advice when you form your LLC – you don't want to take the do-it-yourself approach with this.

 Difficulty Getting A Mortgage

-The most difficult part of attempting to buy a mortgage with an LLC structure is that residential lenders don’t like to lend to LLCs because of the limited liability it offers.
+The most difficult part of attempting to get a mortgage with an LLC structure is that residential lenders don’t like to lend to LLCs because of the limited liability it offers.

 Banks know that LLC members and shareholders can't become personally liable for the LLC or corporation's debts.
 In this case, many lenders will only extend a mortgage loan to a small LLC or corporation if the business owner volunteers their own personal assets to back the debt.